cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_steps.md

 **To have your module interact over IBC you must:**

-- implement the `IBCModule` interface, i.e.:
+* Implement the `IBCModule` interface:
-  - channel (opening) handshake callbacks
+  * Channel (opening) handshake callbacks
-  - channel closing handshake callbacks
+  * Channel closing handshake callbacks
-  - packet callbacks
+  * Packet callbacks
-- bind to a port(s)
+* Bind to a port(s).
-- add keeper methods
+* Add keeper methods.
-- define your own packet data and acknowledgement structs as well as how to encode/decode them
+* Define your packet data and acknowledgment structs as well as how to encode/decode them.
-- add a route to the IBC router
+* Add a route to the IBC router.

 </HighlightBox>

-Now take a look at the `git diff` and see if you are able to recognize the steps listed above.
+Now take a look at the `git diff` and see if you can recognize the steps listed above.

 ### Implementing the `IBCModule` interface